ankostis/TeslaCrack/README.rst

   ``--btc-addr`` option - read `Break bitcoin-keys for TeslaDecoder`_ section below for this.

-- As utility, the ``crack-key`` sub-command provides for reconstructing a key without the tesla-file that originated from::
+- As utility, the ``unfactor`` sub-command provides for reconstructing a key without the tesla-file that originated from::

-      teslacrack crack-key --ecdh <pub-key> <mul-key> <prime-factors>...
+      teslacrack unfactor --pub <pub-key> <mul-key> <prime-factors>...

   Notice that it requires both types of keys:
   - the ECDH-public AES or BTC key with the ``--ecdh`` option, and
-  - the paired "mul" key as its 1st positional argument, before listing the usual prime-factors.
+  - the paired "mul" key as its 1st positional argument, before adding the usual prime-factors.